KevinGitari/Bot-Battlr-Backend/README.md

 - Remove or discharge bots as needed.
 - Manage your bot collection effortlessly.

-This project is designed to practice fundamental React concepts like components, state management, and event handling, with a real-world application twist.
+This project is designed to practice fundamental React concepts like components, state, and event handling.

 ## Features